BardicDefense/purple-hack/README.md

 - **Fresh**: Recently picked vegetables and fruits, butchered meats, prepared dishes, and the like.
 Are considered "shabby" for item degradation purposes.
 - **Delicacies**: Unusual dishes or foods that provide a complex dining experience, like caviar, suckling pig, unusual distilled spirits, wines, and some prepared desserts.
 Are considered "shabby" for item degradation purposes.

 Spices are expensive, but they make the food taste better!
 Spice (sensibly used) will make Fresh food into a Delicacy.
-Spices degrade one stage each use (see [item degradation](#equipment-wear---tear)
+Spices degrade one stage each use (see [item degradation](#equipment-wear---tear)).

 ### Food Preparation